Luciano Maiani: Academic history

 In 1964 Luciano Maiani received his degree in physics and he became a research associate at the Istituto Superiore di Sanità in Italy.
 During that same year he collaborated with Raoul Gatto's theoretical physics group at the University of Florence.
 He crossed the Atlantic in 1969 to do a post-doctoral fellowship at Harvard University's Lyman Laboratory of Physics.
 In 1976 Maiani became a professor of theoretical physics at the University of Rome, however he traveled widely during this period, holding visiting professorships at the École normale supérieure of Paris (1977) and CERN (1979–1980 and 1985–1986).
 Maiani also took an interest in the direction of particle physics research start on CERN's Scientific Policy Committee from 1984 to 1991.
-Then, in 1993, he became president of Italy's Istituto Nazionale di Fisica Nucleare (INFN).
+Then, in 1993, until 1998, he became president of Italy's Istituto Nazionale di Fisica Nucleare (INFN).
 From 1993 to 1996 Maiani served as a scientific delegate in CERN council and then as that council's president in 1997.
 Thereafter he became director general of CERN, serving from 1 January 1999 through the end of 2003.
 From 1995 to 1997 Maiani chaired the Italian Comitato Tecnico Scientifico, Fondo Ricerca Applicata.
 At the end of 2007 he was proposed as president of Consiglio Nazionale delle Ricerche, but his nomination was suspended temporally after he signed a letter criticizing the rector of 'La Sapienza' University in Rome, who invited Pope Benedict XVI to give a lectio magistralis in 2008.
 However he became the President of CNR since 2008.

 As of September 2020, he is a member of the Italian Aspen Institute.